olapiv/neural-repair-static-analysis/README.md

 2. Created C# project `AssemblyAnalysis/InfoExractor` to retrieve all diagnosticIDs from DiagnosticAnalyzers and CodeFixProviders in a given C# assembly.
 3. Using `install_dependencies.sh`, installed all analyzer packages into a given directory.
 This also installed all dependencies into the same directory.
 Consequently using `AssemblyAnalysis/InfoExractor`, extracted all metadata from installed packages to `analyzer_package_details.csv`.
 4. Due to large amounts of diagnostic ID duplications in `analyzer_package_details.csv`, analyzed dependency structure of installed packages using C# project `AssemblyAnalysis/DependencyAnalyzer`.
 Saved results in `nuget_deps.json`.
 Turns out, a number of analyzer packages bundle other analyzer packages and may not necessarily contribute with own DiagnosticAnalyzers / CodeFixProviders.
-5. Using `preprocessing_nugets.py`, created further statistics to the installed analyzer packages.
+5. Using `analyzing_analyzers.ipynb`, created further statistics to the installed analyzer packages.
 6. Using `create_raw_dataset.sh`, generated `roslynator analyze` vs `roslynator fix` outputs on repositories saved in `github_repos.txt`.
 Sample `roslynator analyze` output can be viewed in `sample_roslynator_analysis.xml`.

 ## TODO